-The Office Furniture Warehouse team had the opportunity to assist as a local publication re-envisioned a workspace with new cubicles and an executive meeting space on the fourth floor of their downtown Chattanooga headquarters.
+The Office Furniture Works team had the opportunity to assist as a local publication re-envisioned a workspace with new cubicles and an executive meeting space on the fourth floor of their downtown Chattanooga headquarters.

 The space in question was dated, and needed a fresh new approach.
 So, management had to decide whether to refurbish what they had or find new solution.
 In this situation, our clients have to analyze a range of factors – each of which poses different costs and benefits.